graphery/graphane-doc/src/guide/starter/template.md

 <p>
 <label>Change the size:
   <input type="range" max="50" value="25"
          oninput="document.querySelector('#circle').data.size = this.value">
   </label>
 </p>

+If you change the value of `size`, the `r` attribute changes.

 > See more about [`g-bind`](../in-depth/templating/binding.md)

 ## `g-for`

-Render a block, defined with the tag `defs`, multiple times based on the data.
+Renders a block defined with the `defs` tag multiple times depending on the data.
+The directive dynamically evaluates a `case of value` or `(case, index) of value` expression.
+Value can be a number or an array.

+In this example, a number of `circles` is displayed.

 ```html {4}
 <g-composer id="circles">